Serbia takes delivery of 2 Russian fighter jets

 - Alligator kills woman trying to protect her dog at resort

+“Today is an important day for Serbia.
+Today we have seen the mighty wings of Serbia,” Vucic said, adding: “Serbia will no longer be an easy target.”

+Serbia faces a mini arms race with NATO-member Croatia, which has recently agreed to purchase 12 used F-16 fighter aircraft from Israel.

-Serbia formally wants to join the European Union, but under political and propaganda pressure from Moscow has steadily slid toward the Kremlin.
+Serbia formally wants to join the European Union, but under political and propaganda pressure from Moscow, Belgrade has steadily slid toward the Kremlin and its goal of keeping the countries in the region out of NATO and other Western organizations.